-30 IZA was proposed and accepted to be part of the BSRN at the 11th BSRN Workshop and Scientific Review meeting was held in Queenstown, New Zealand in August 2012 (WRCP, 2012), being since then a member of the network without interruptions.
-Between 2013 and 2014, the UV-A and UV-B radiation measurements performed at IZA were used for satellite-based data validation.
-The validation resulted in a good agreement with satellite-based data, and it's the starting point for further developments of Flyby's elaboration processes (WRCP, 2014).
+Between 2013 and 2014, the UV-A and UV-B radiation measurements performed at IZA were used for satellitebased data validation.
+The validation resulted in a good agreement with satellite-based data, and it is the starting point for further developments of Flyby's elaboration processes (WRCP, 2014).